-- 1.3.1 Testing shall be performed by an independent laboratory accredited in accordance with ISO/IEC 17025: General requirements for the competence of testing and calibration laboratories. - 1.3.2 The test specimen must be an identical prototype of the design submitted for approval.
-The test specimen material must match the material specified on the project. - 1.3.3 New testing will be required if the system or component design is changed relative to a previously tested specimen to the extent that cannot be verified by engineering analysis. - 1.3.4 The testing procedure and acceptance criteria must be approved by DSA prior to performing the tests.
+1.3.1 Testing shall be performed by an independent laboratory accredited in accordance with ISO/IEC 17025: General requirements for the competence of testing and calibration laboratories.

+1.3.2 The test specimen must be an identical prototype of the design submitted for approval.
+The test specimen material must match the material specified on the project.

+1.3.3 New testing will be required if the system or component design is changed relative to a previously tested specimen to the extent that cannot be justified by engineering analysis.

+1.3.4 The testing procedure and acceptance criteria must be approved by DSA prior to performing the tests.
 When available, the test procedure and acceptance criteria shall be in accordance with a consensus standard.
-The test load shall be applied in four or more increments, with the load added by each step being approximately equal.
-The test apparatus shall apply the test load in a manner that avoids the following: - 1.3.4.1 Stiffening the test specimen.
+The test load shall be applied in four or more increments, with the load added in each step being approximately equal.

+1.3.5 The test apparatus shall apply the test load in a manner that avoids all the following:

+1.3.5.1 Stiffening the test specimen.

-- 1.3.4.2 Arching of the test load.
+1.3.5.2 Arching of the test load.

-- 1.3.4.3 Impact loading the test specimen.
+1.3.5.3 Impact loading the test specimen.

-- 1.3.5 The test load must be approved by DSA prior to performing the tests and shall not be less than twice the unfactored design load (e.g., D, L, Z, E, etc. as defined by the CBC, ASCE 7, and ICC 300).
-When the test endeavors to substantiate capacity under loads from multiple sources, DSA will make the final determination of the magnitude of the required test load.
+1.3.6 The test load must be approved by DSA prior to performing the tests and shall not be less than twice the unfactored design load (e.g., D, L, Z, E, etc. as defined by the CBC, ASCE 7, and ICC 300).
+When the test endeavors to substantiate capacity under combined loads from multiple sources, DSA will make the final determination of the required test load magnitude.